waltoncade/SeniorDesignExample/README.md

 2. Resolve any merge conflicts and re-commit and push
 3. Restart from step 6 above!

 This is my first time trying this.
 I am sure you will encounter issues that I am not aware of.
-If you do, please send me an email and I will try to help, although my response may be delayed!
+If you do, please send me an email and I will try to help (please try google first!), although my response may be delayed!